 Your laboratory notebook is meant to be an accurate, legible, permanent record of everything that you do in the laboratory.
 Use the carbonless duplicate sets at the back of your manual, and start each new experiment on a fresh page.
 Include the title of the experiment, the chemical reaction that is being performed (if applicable), any physical data that is needed in the experiment (such as molar masses, melting points, boiling points, and densities), and any important safety alerts.
 While you are conducting an experiment, write everything in your notebook.
 Record your activities (a brief procedure - does not need to be complete sentences) and all data (weights, volumes, reaction times, melting or boiling points, calculations, etc.) and observations (colors, textures, odors, visual indications of reaction, etc.) directly into your notebook as you do your experiment.
-When you have finished the experiment, you should include a brief summary of your results and make any conclusions that can be drawn from your notebook to your TA at the beginning of the lab period immediately following completion of the experiment.
+When you have finished the experiment, you should include a brief summary of your results and make any conclusions that can be drawn from your data.
+Also, be sure to answer the post-lab questions in your notebook.
+You will turn in the duplicate pages from your notebook to your TA at the beginning of the lab period immediately following completion of the experiment.